Market Expansion: How to Create a Strategy that Drives Global Growth

 Market expansion is a growth strategy that aims to make a product or service available in new markets when existing ones get saturated.
 A market expansion strategy starts with analyzing existing and future channels of distribution and concludes with adopting measures to increase reach and sales in the markets of interest.

-There are many ways to expand your market reach
+There are many approaches to market expansion

 Adding a product or service to the portfolio

-If client or user feedback is good, the existing offer can be expanded to capture more revenue from the existing and potentially new audiences.
+If customer or user feedback is good, the existing offer can be expanded to capture more revenue from the existing and potentially new audiences.
 Adding related products or value-adding products or services can serve as a viable growth strategy.

 Launching existing products or services internationally